-Description: Each year nearly 30,000 people are arrested for DWI.
-A DWI is an opportunity for professionals to triage an at risk segment of society to determine level of use, abuse and dependency of chemicals.
-It is also an opportunity to apply the proper services that can change the person's chemical use behavior and as a result reduce impaired driving.
+Description: A DWI is an opportunity for professionals to triage an at risk segment of society to determine level of use, abuse and dependency of chemicals.
+The Institute for Clinical Systems Improvement (ICSI) has been contracted through the Minnesota Department of Human Services to create a pilot program in St. Louis County that will identify first time offenders.
+DWI offenders will be screened to determine level of chemical use and triaged to determine level of recommended care in a shorter period than is currently done.
+This will be an opportunity to apply the proper services that can change the person's chemical use behavior and as a result reduce impaired driving.